Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Endpoint position and orientation for reference angles, e.g. all angles being 0.
 This is called Gst(0) or HSt(0) or M. Gst(0) is a transformation matrix as described on the firmware page with a 3x3 rotation matrix and a 1x3 position vector, put together in a 4x4 matrix.
 It contains the orientation and position of the endpoint for given actuator angles (revolute joints) / positions (linear joints).
 Often all angles being 0 degrees or the home positions are taken as base for calculation of Gst(0).

 Crossing points of axes and endpoint position.
 This can probably be calculated from the other paramters or from the DH parameters if they are provided, also.
+Due to rounding errors of the float numbers, intersections may not be detected, so there will be an explicit method in configuration to tell firmware where intersections are located. => tbd

 The three parts are sufficient to calculate new endpoints with given actuator angles/positions and the inverse kinematics.